Can you make a small town more open to new ideas? Yes, and it may be the most important thing you can do.

 Learn more about Idea Friendly

-Deb Brown and I walk you through all of this in detail in our #IFourtown video.
+Deb Brown and I walk you through all of this in detail in our Idea Friendly Method video.
 You get practical steps you can put into action right away to make your town more Idea Friendly.
-It’s free to you throughout the month of December 2018.
-Register here.